 Computers that communicate with each other all need to follow the same set of rules.
 They need to use a common book of codes so that the receiver of a request can understand the contents of each message that it gets in and package the reply in terms that the requestor can understand.
 This set of rules is called a protocol.

 The standard protocol for requests and delivery of Web pages is called the Hypertext Transfer Protocol.
 The "http://" at the front of a Web page address indicates that the browser is using this standard to access the code for the Web page.
-You will often see "https://" instead.
-This stands for Hypertext Transfer Protocol Secure.
-This is that protocol that Netscape invented because it is HTTP with added SSL.
+This is becoming less common nowadays as Hypertext Transfer Protocol Secure "https://" becomes the standard.
+As the name suggests, this is far more secure as creator Netscape added SSL.

 This type of trick is called a "man in the middle" attack.
 The hacker software decrypts the client's message, stores it, re-encrypts it with the server's actual encryption key and then sends it on.
 Replies traveling from the server to the client are intercepted, re-encrypted and then forwarded.
 Thus, neither party realizes that there is a snooper standing between them.